justafolk/Grade-Point-Average-Analyzer/notes.md

   - pie chart for credit distribution [ top of semester ]
   - Graph showing if goals are met
   - Auto assign goals for each subject with respect to given gpa goals [if time persists]

+- Courses
+  - Add course
+  - see all
+  - rm course
+  - find course

+- Semester
+  - Add new sem
+  - see all
+  - rm sem
+  - find sem
+  - see statisics